staher/staher.dev/docs/design.md

 ## Decision log
 - 2024-11-24: Framework → moved from Vite+React to Astro (static-first, optional React islands) to ship less JS and simplify routing; tradeoff is learning Astro’s model.
 - 2024-11-24: Routing → file-based multi-page (Astro) for distinct URLs and shared layout shell; tradeoff vs anchors is negligible, improves URL semantics.
-- 2024-11-24: Styling → Tailwind v4 via Astro’s plugin; evaluating DaisyUI/Radix for theming convenience vs keeping custom tokens.
+- 2024-11-24: Styling → Tailwind v3 with DaisyUI for built-in themes/components (light now; dark mode later); tradeoff is adopting DaisyUI’s design layer and dependency.
 ## Update hook
 - For every implementation task, note any new findings or changes (e.g., routing choice, hosting decision, styling adjustments) here under the relevant section with date and rationale.
 - When a decision changes, add a short entry under the affected bullet (e.g., “2024-11-23: Chose single-page anchors to keep bundle small; tradeoff is fewer distinct URLs.”).